Addictive Behaviors: A Result of a Lack of Sense of Self?

 - How to Learn and Embrace Your True Purpose You’ll find your true purpose when you discover your true Self.
 Has anyone seen the new Wonder Woman movie yet?
 I loved it.
 It boasted a well-paced story, fun stunts, and a welcome multidimensional female lead.
 Reviewers have described the film as buoyant, inspiring, and empowering.
 But even though I enjoyed the movie, I didn’t leave ...

 - Are You Ready to Release Your Addiction to Approval?
-If you feel stuck in your personal and/or professional life, it may partially be due to an addiction to approval.
+How do you know if you are struggling with approval-seeking behavior?
+If you feel stuck in your personal and/or professional life, it may partially be due to approval-seeking behavior or an “addiction to approval.”
 Are you reliable?
 Flexible?
 What about caring, confident, and assertive?
 Do you play well with others?
-Whether the approval of others is coming from your family, co-workers, or business partner . . . your performance is, ...
+Whether the approval of others is coming ...

 - Here Is Your Ultimate Guide to Self-Motivation Have you ever thought about the role self-motivation plays in your everyday life?
 Self-motivation is the ultimate driving force behind your behavior.
 And the science of motivation has taught us it’s possible to influence your level of motivation.
 Most often, adults are more motivated by internal influences.
 When you have a healthy and natural sense of Self, ...